AspEdit manual Airways

 The OpenAir export dialog box allows two options:

-- Normal: the airway will be defined by width and "DY" records,
+- Normal: the airway will be defined by width and "DY" records.
+Not all soaring computers support this format.

 - Expanded: the airway will be defined by geographical points defining the edges, as displayed on the AspEdit map.